matheny130/TriviaGame/README.md

 # TriviaGame
 10 question quiz covering Cleveland Browns trivia.
+User has fifteen seconds to answer the question.
+The user is told whether they answered correctly or not; and if not the correct answer is displayed.
+At the end of the questions the user is informed of how many questions were answered correctly, incorrectly, and how many were left unaswered.
+The user is also provided a link to start the quiz over if they'd like.